blog categories

 Medieval castles, the Bavarian Alps, snowy winter lodges and the Black Forest – Germany has endless dreamy locations to get married.
 Germany is an ideal place to get married or elope with a small, meaningful wedding ceremony.
 For those passionate about nature, each other, and a good Hefeweizen, here’s a list of the best places to get married or elope in Germany!

-Here are my top tips for Eloping in the German Alps area during all 4 seasons:
+Every season in Germany brings something different (duh).
+Here are my top tips for eloping in the German alps across all 4 seasons.

-• Fall (September through October): to me, fall in the mountains is just too short.
-After the high summer months, there will be roughly 6 weeks of dependably cool, perfect weather before the snow storms in.
+To me, fall in the mountains is just too short.
+After the high summer months, there will be roughly 6 weeks of mild, perfect weather before the snow storms in.
 This time of year is ideal for fall colors, misty sunrises and near perfect hiking weather.
 Not too hot, not too cold!

-• Winter (November through March): if you’re a winter sport sort of person, there is no better time to be in the Alps than the winter.
+If you’re a winter sport sort of person, there is no better time to be in the Alps than the winter.
 You’ve got access to world class resorts, cable cars and Aprés Ski parties.
 Life doesn’t get much better than that!
+The days in December and January are short, however, so February and March are great months for ski elopements.

-• Spring (April to June): if you want to avoid the peak summer crowds, late May and June are fantastic months to visit the area.
-The wildflowers are at their must luscious during this time, the snow has mostly melted away and the peaks are green and stunning.
+If you want to avoid the peak summer crowds, late May and early June are fantastic months to visit the area.
+The downside is many mountain huts are not open until mid June, and snow at higher elevations is still melting.
+Be careful during this time.

-Berchtesgaden National Park is an impressive backdrop to get married in Germany.
+Berchtesgaden National Park is an impressive backdrop an elopement in Germany.
 It’s a vast playground of alpine lakes, waterfalls, sprawling pastures and luscious green forests.
 Hands down: there are fewer places in Germany more impressive than here.

 There are also options for a variety of wedding sizes.
 There are many lodges and luxury hotels which can support large groups of friends and families, all the way down to simple mountain top commitment ceremonies for just the two of you.